Realizing limit cycles in dissipative bosonic systems: Theory

-In Fig.~\ref{fig:2}(a), for $\lambda < \lambda_\mathrm{SR}$, we use the NP fixed point $\alpha=\beta=\gamma=0$ and find that, as expected, that all $\mathrm{Re}\left( \omega_i \right)$ are negative, thereby confirming its stability.
-The dynamics of the NP is depicted in Fig.~\ref{fig:2}(c), it is $|\alpha|^2 = 0$.
-Above $\lambda_\mathrm{SR}$, the NP fixed point acquires an EV with a positive real part (cf. Supplemental Material \cite{suppmat}), which suggests an instability of this fixed point manifesting itself as a phase transition from the NP to the SR phase.
+In Fig.~\ref{fig:3}(a), for $\lambda < \lambda_\mathrm{SR}$, we use the fixed point $\alpha=\beta=\gamma=0$ corresponding to the so-called normal phase (NP) and find that, as expected, all $\mathrm{Re}\left( \omega_i \right)$ are negative, thereby confirming its stability.
+The dynamics of the NP is depicted in Fig.~\ref{fig:3}(c) confirming a steady-state value of $|\alpha|^2 = 0$.
+Above the critical point $\lambda_\mathrm{SR}$, the NP fixed point acquires an EV with a positive real part {(see Appendix \ref{sec:spec})}, which suggests an instability of this fixed point manifesting itself as a phase transition from the NP to a superradiant (SR) phase in the context of the Dicke model.
 This transition is a supercritical pitchfork bifurcation, meaning that the real and imaginary parts of the two relevant EVs are zero at $\lambda_\mathrm{SR}$.
-In the SR region highlighted by the pink area in Figs.~\ref{fig:2}(a) and \ref{fig:2}(b), we obtain two new fixed points corresponding to the pair of symmetry broken states in the SR phase.
+In the SR region highlighted by the pink area in Figs.~\ref{fig:3}(a) and \ref{fig:3}(b), we obtain two new fixed points corresponding to the pair of symmetry broken states in the SR phase.
 Expanding around the SR fixed points, indeed, we find that they are stable in the SR region as their $\mathrm{Re}\left( \omega_i \right)$ are all negative.
-The time evolution in the SR phase depicted in Fig.~\ref{fig:2}(d) shows a constant photon occupation.
+The time evolution in the SR phase depicted in Fig.~\ref{fig:3}(d) shows a constant photon occupation.